jddev273/ChatGPT-Excel-Functions/readme.md

 Prompt chatGPT in a cell by typing `=ChatGPT(prompt)`, where `prompt` is the text you want to send to the ChatGPT API.

-Quick fill cells without a prompt using `=ChatGPTQuickFill(optional titleCell, optional contextCell)` where title row and context row default to row 1, and column a.
+Quick fill cells using ChatGPT without a prompt using `=ChatGPTQuickFill(optional titleCell, optional contextCell)` where title row and context row default to row 1, and column a.
 A prompt will be automatically generated.

+Insert lists with ChatGPT using `=ChatGPTList(topic, optional horizontal)` The list will be created based on the passed in topic, by default the list will be placed vertically.

 ## Troubleshooting